project-meucci/thimm.github.io/docs/Farm Gate/The-politics-of-protein.md

 ---
-title: The politics of protein
+title: The Politics Of Protein
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-04-07)